-The last dialog is about the speakers of the corpus.
 The wizard asks you for a unique speaker distinction at the bottom of the dialog.
 Usually, you will have chosen abbreviations in the EXMARaLDA transcriptions to be unique for each speaker (i.e. no two different speakers will share the same abbreviation).
 Only if this is not the case, do you need to specify a different unique speaker distinction.
 Clicking on next > will get you to a summary of the parameters you have set for the wizard: